AlexJSully/Publication-Figure-Retrieval/docs/usage/api/index.md

 ## Notes

 - `extractFigureUrls` in [`src/processor/extractFigureUrls.ts`](../../../src/processor/extractFigureUrls.ts) is currently a standalone utility and is not invoked by the active main pipeline.
+- `fetchPackageUrlsBatch` in [`src/processor/fetchPackageUrl.ts`](../../../src/processor/fetchPackageUrl.ts) is also exported but not invoked by the active main pipeline; the pipeline uses `fetchPackageUrl` for one article at a time.
 - Cache file format is a JSON array of PMC ID strings, not an object.